 Failure is generally easy to understand.
 It’s loud and uncomfortable and, instinctively, you can feel where it hurts.
 Success is often a mystery, and because it’s a pleasant and valuable mystery, we usually don’t take the time to observe it closely.
 If agile for enterprise is going to evolve, that needs to change.

-Former Elabor8er, David Landry has been leading significant technology and business change projects for over 30 years.
+Guest post by former Elabor8er, David Landry.
+David has been leading significant technology and business change projects for over 30 years.